 "Bundling analytics with learning sounds synergistic on a slide deck.
 In practice, the teams using the analytics and the teams using the learning platform are rarely the same people."

-Pluralsight Flow was best-in-class when it was GitPrime.
+Pluralsight Flow was the market leader when it was GitPrime.
 Since the acquisition, product development has slowed while competitors have advanced.
 If your organization already pays for Pluralsight Skills and Flow is included, use it.
 If you are evaluating engineering analytics tools from scratch, the forced bundle and dated UI make it difficult to recommend over standalone alternatives that ship faster and cost less.

 The learning-to-analytics connection is a good idea that few teams actually leverage.
 Skills gap analysis from code patterns is interesting in theory, but most engineering managers want actionable delivery metrics, not training recommendations.
 Unless skills development is an explicit initiative, the bundle premium does not pay for itself.